-A number of browsers will allow users to view saved logins in some capacity, so if a hacker gains access to your computer, your saved passwords could be easily viewed and used to login to your accounts.
-So, just don’t save your passwords; it puts your information at serious risk if you’re compromised.
+Several browsers will allow users to view saved logins in some capacity, so if a hacker gains access to your computer, your saved passwords could be easily viewed and used to log in to your accounts.
+So, don’t save your passwords; it puts your information at serious risk if you’re compromised.

 8. Don’t download anything unless you’re sure of its source

 This should also go without saying, but we’ll say it anyway: Do not download anything without knowing its source.
 This goes for all types of downloads: PDFs from a coworker, third-party apps you found on the internet, or a host of other downloadable content.